MdSiamAnsary/SportsCorner/README.md

 - **Backend** For different processing, PHP and Python are used.
 To retrieve the current league standings, a Python package has been used.
 The python package is ([soccer-data-api 0.5](https://pypi.org/project/soccer-data-api/)).
 Python scripts have been run from PHP source codes.
    For this, XAMPP needs to be configured.
 In the `httpd.conf` file, `AddHandler cgi-script .cgi .pl .asp .py` needs to be there instead of
-   `AddHandler cgi-script .cgi .pl .asp .py`
+   `AddHandler cgi-script .cgi .pl .asp` and in the first line of every Python script, the place where Python is installed needs to be mentioned.
+   So, if Python is installed in
 - **Database** MySQL (XAMPP) has been used